US judge blocks Postal Service changes that slowed mail

 US judge blocks Postal Service changes that slowed mailNew

-SEATTLE (AP) — A U.S. judge on Thursday blocked controversial Postal Service changes that have slowed mail nationwide.
-The judge called them “a politically motivated attack on the efficiency of the Postal Service” before the November election.
-Judge Stanley Bastian in Yakima, Washington, said he was issuing a nationwide preliminary injunction sought by 14 states that sued the Trump administration and the U.S. Postal Service.
+SEATTLE (AP) — A U.S. judge blocked controversial Postal Service changes that have slowed mail nationwide, calling them “a politically motivated attack on the efficiency of the Postal Service” before the November election.
+Judge Stanley Bastian in Yakima, Washington, said Thursday he was issuing a nationwide preliminary injunction sought by 14 states that sued the Trump administration and the U.S. Postal Service.
 The states challenged the Postal Service’s so-called “leave mail behind” policy, where trucks have been leaving postal facilities on time regardless of whether there is more mail to load.
-They also sought to force the Postal Service to treat election mail as First Class mail.
+They also sought to force the Postal Service to treat election mail as first class mail.